Skip to main content

 Events Published by Komo

-Komo Engagement OS automatically publishes key user interaction events to the respective tag manager’s data layer dataLayer for Google Tag Manager, adobeDataLayer for Adobe Launch).
+Komo Engagement Engine automatically publishes key user interaction events to the respective tag manager’s data layer dataLayer for Google Tag Manager, adobeDataLayer for Adobe Launch).
 Below is a list of the most common events and what they represent:

 Event NameDescription